2024: A Year of Client Success and Collaboration

 From Equipment Loss to Complete Visibility

-Traditionally, hospital staff spent valuable time searching for misplaced equipment.
-However, with modern asset tracking systems, nurses and clinicians can instantly locate any tagged device through a mobile app or computer interface.
-Consequently, this eliminates wasted time and ensures equipment is always available when patients need it.
+Hospital staff have traditionally spent significant time searching for misplaced equipment — time that study after study measures at 20 to 30 minutes per nurse per shift.
+With modern asset tracking, nurses and clinicians can locate any tagged device in seconds through a mobile app or workstation interface.
+This eliminates wasted time and ensures equipment is available when patients need it, rather than when a search finally succeeds.

 Optimizing Equipment Utilization